Refrigeration: Refrigeration research

-The first gas absorption refrigeration system using gaseous ammonia dissolved in water (referred to as "aqua ammonia") was developed by Ferdinand Carré of France in 1859 and patented in 1860.
-Carl von Linde, an engineer specializing in steam locomotives and professor of engineering at the Technological University of Munich in Germany, began researching refrigeration in the 1860s and 1870s in response to demand from brewers for a technology that would allow year-round, large-scale production of lager; he patented an improved method of liquefying gases in 1876.
+The first gas absorption refrigeration system using gaseous ammonia dissolved in water (referred to as "aqua ammonia") was developed by Ferdinand Carré in 1859 and patented in 1860.
+Carl von Linde, an engineer specializing in steam locomotives and professor of engineering at the Technical University of Munich, began researching refrigeration in the 1860s and 1870s in response to demand from brewers for a technology that would allow year-round, large-scale production of lager; he patented an improved method of liquefying gases in 1876.
 His new process made possible using gases such as ammonia, sulfur dioxide (SO_{2}) and methyl chloride (CH_{3}Cl) as refrigerants and they were widely used for that purpose until the late 1920s.

-Thaddeus Lowe, an American balloonist, held several patents on ice-making machines.
-His "Compression Ice Machine" would revolutionize the cold-storage industry.
+Thaddeus Lowe, a balloonist, held several patents on ice-making machines.
 In 1869, he and other investors purchased an old steamship onto which they loaded one of Lowe's refrigeration units and began shipping fresh fruit from New York to the Gulf Coast area, and fresh meat from Galveston, Texas back to New York, but because of Lowe's lack of knowledge about shipping, the business was a costly failure.